 - whether you've tried any of the treatments before

-Treatment may not be necessary if your symptoms are mild, you have no fertility problems, or if you're nearing the menopause, when symptoms may get better without treatment.
+You may choose not to have treatment if your symptoms are mild, you have no fertility problems or if you're nearing menopause, when symptoms may get better without treatment.

-Non-steroidal anti-inflammatories (NSAIDs), such as ibuprofen and naproxen, are usually the preferred painkiller used to treat the pain associated with endometriosis.
+Paracetamol and Non-steroidal anti-inflammatories (NSAIDs), such as ibuprofen and naproxen, can be used to treat the pain associated with endometriosis.